Geothermal Energy Systems

 GES engineers and installers are all accredited by the Canadian Geoexchange Coalition and we typically use equipment supplied by Waterfurnace International.

-Should you require further infomation, please contact us.
+Should you require further information, please contact us.

 To see a detailed account of the installation and operation of a residential geoexchange system click here.
 Please note that, because of lack of space, a vertical ground loop was used in this example.
 Where sufficient space is available, a horizontal ground loop would be preferable in order to reduce costs.